ClojureBridge/organizing/Finding-space,-sponsors,-volunteers,-and-students.md

+_Note: if you're in San Francisco, all of this is taken care of by your lovely meta-organizers._

 <a name="find_community"/>
 ## Identify existing communities to collaborate with
 > To Do: Tips for identifying allies within the local tech community